llaumgui/seedboxsync/docs/configuration.md

 ## Configuration file

 You can use [the example configuration file](https://github.com/llaumgui/seedboxsync/blob/master/config/seedboxsync.yml.example).
-This file can be located in:
+This example file can be located in:

 * /usr/local/config/ (pip install)
 * ~/.local/config/ (pip install in user privileges)